sebastianriffo/sebastianriffo.github.io/research.md

 layout: page
 ---
 ## **Research Interests**
-My research focuses on the development and analysis of algorithms for solving differential equations through Domain Decomposition Methods (Parareal, Schwarz), with possible applications to optimization and data assimilation problems (to improve).
+My research focuses on the development and analysis of algorithms for solving differential equations through Domain Decomposition Methods (Parareal, Schwarz), with possible applications to optimization and data assimilation problems. <!-- (to improve). -->

 <!-- I am attracted by the opportunity to work in a multidisciplinary team
 The present thesis aims to contribute to the development of a theoretical framework for three problems in the context